Hi beautiful,

 Gentle Exercises to Include in Your Night Routine:

-4. The Power of a Warm Bath or Shower
+4. Take a Warm Bath or Shower

 What is the Ideal Timing for a Pre-Bedtime Bath?